kamilaworonicz-ba/physics-product-launch/case-study.md

 ## 3. My role

-I worked on the project from research to launch and took on more ownership as it progressed.
-In the end I coordinated the development of the whole product.
+I worked on the project from research to launch.
 My responsibilities:

-- planning the teacher surveys with the promotions department and analysing the results,
+- planning the teacher surveys with the promotions department and analysing the results
-- running the focus groups (I observed 3, then ran 10+ myself),
+- running the focus groups (observed 3, then ran 10+ myself)
-- rebuilding the external author and consultant team,
-- agreeing budgets with authors, consultants and the focus panel,
+- rebuilding the external author and consultant team, and agreeing budgets with them and the focus panel
-- revising the textbook layout with a DTP specialist and discussing teachers' feedback with the layout's original author,
+- revising the textbook layout with a DTP specialist, and discussing teachers' feedback with the layout's original author
-- editing the material itself, together with the team: text, photos and illustrations,
+- editing text, photos and illustrations with the team
-- preparing sample materials for the promotions team,
+- preparing sample materials for the promotions team
-- coordinating authors, consultants, graphic designers, DTP and the video producer,
+- coordinating graphic designers, DTP and the video producer
-- overseeing the supplementary print and digital content and its digital publication in the CMS.
+- overseeing the supplementary print and digital content, including its publication in the CMS

-My work with the promotions department went beyond handing over finished materials: I helped plan teacher research and prepared assets for the launch.
-After this collaboration, I was offered a role in that department, which I declined.
+My work with the promotions department went beyond handing over finished materials: I helped promote the new textbook series on teacher Facebook groups, writing posts and planning their publication schedule, and decided on promotional content for the publisher's website.
+During this involvement, I was offered a role in that department, which I declined.

 ## 4. Audience research